damn/core.component/README.md

 # Rationale

 Because game state is stored in different atoms for each entity, we have to make use with side effects.
-But for functions which only handle local component/entity state we want to make them purely functional. x.x allows us to separate both functions with side effects and pure functions cleanly.
+But for functions which only handle local component state we want to make them purely functional. x.x allows us to separate both functions with side effects and pure functions cleanly.

 # Future work